Nagercoil: Architecture

 The artistic influence of Kerala and British architecture marvels are seen in the Nagercoil Palace, Nagercoil Clock Tower, Home Church, Scott Christian College, Scott School, Carmel Higher Secondary School, St. Joseph Convent, Sethu Lakshmi Bai School, Nagercoil Court, The Concordia Seminary, Filter House, The Salvation Army Catherine Booth Hospital and many more heritage structures in and around the town.

+Nagercoil also is home to a parish of the Malankara Orthodox Syrian Church under the Diocese of Trivandrum, St. George Orthodox Church at Suriyani Nasrani Nagar in the city.
+This parish serves Malayali Orthodox Christians who have settled in Nagercoil.

 The Nagercoil Clock Tower is the most visible to the outside world, situated in the heart of the town, which was built to commemorate the visit of Sri Moolam Thirunal, the ruler of Travancore, in 1893, and was designed by Hogeorf and S. Horesly of England.
 The Maharajah himself inaugurated it on 15 February of that year.
 The pendulum of the clock was made in Derbyshire by Smith of Derby Group, London.
 The clock is attached to a 60-foot-long chain with a weight, operated with pulleys through gravitational force.
 The clock in the Nagercoil Clock Tower was presented to the Maharajah by Rev. James Duthie. of the London Missionary Society.
 The total cost for constructing the Nagercoil Clock Tower was ₹ 3,258, 9 Chakrams and 12 Kasu.
 The Maharajah of Travancore donated ₹ 1017, and the balance was donated by the public.